cisco-ie/cisco-gnmi-python/README.md

 This library wraps gNMI functionality to ease usage with Cisco implementations in Python programs.
 Derived from [openconfig/gnmi](https://github.com/openconfig/gnmi/tree/master/proto).

+This is not an officially supported Cisco product.
+The gNMI servers implemented on Cisco networking operating systems are supported, but client interfacing and usage is up to the development team - this is an attempt to ease that client development process.

 - [cisco-gnmi-python](#cisco-gnmi-python)
   - [Usage](#usage)
     - [cisco-gnmi CLI](#cisco-gnmi-cli)